QGEP/docs/en/features-guide/index.rst

 More to come
 ------------

-* Automatic integration of pipe inspection according to Wincan VX and VSA-DSS KEK format.
+* Automatic integration of pipe inspection according to Wincan VX and VSA-DSS KEK format